 Tansy Hoskins writes in Stitched Up that sustainable solutions are often an adaption of an industrialised system.
 Her premise is that such approaches offer us an ability to keep doing what we’ve been doing, whilst not really changing all that much.
 Now, I don’t doubt that doing something is better than willful ignorance, but the tokenism of sustainable fashion is what irks me.
 In the pursuit of betterment, have we let the wolf get dressed in sheep’s clothing?

 Integrating ethics into design practice requires substantial thought and is a hefty undertaking to make viable, given how saturated the market has become.
-However, if a fundamental issue is excess as Kendall Robbins suggests, using recycled, reclaimed, organic or fair-trade is perhaps an easy (slightly better) route but doesn’t ultimately deplete the number of garments being consumed and discarded.
+However, if a fundamental issue is excess as Kendall Robbins suggests then using recycled, reclaimed, organic or fair-trade is an easy (slightly better) route but it doesn’t ultimately reduce the number of garments being consumed and discarded.
 The ideologies that underlie established fashion practices remain unquestioned.
 Why does fashion matter enough to sustain it?